hertzsprung/quo-vadis/notes.md

 	- we prescribe a wind field that is parallel to the terrain following surfaces

 * This test is designed to mimic the advection of potential temperature in a complete atmospheric dynamical core
-* It has an analytic solution, so we can calculate numerical errors
 * Unlike the tracer blob horizontal advection test, this new test:
 	- has advection at the lower boundary
-	- has a wind field that has a vertical as well as horizontal component.
-This presents a challenge to the advection scheme on more orthogonal meshes.
+* It has an analytic solution, so we can calculate numerical errors

 **Results**